Monday, November 18, 2024

 On the 20th anniversary of the Orange Book

-The Liberal Democrats’ conference in Brighton is an opportunity to celebrate of the party’s best result in terms of MPs elected for more than 100 years.
+The Liberal Democrats’ conference in Brighton is an opportunity to celebrate the party’s best result in terms of MPs elected for more than 100 years.
 Understandably, few enough of those gathering here are reflecting on this also being the anniversary of the publication of the Orange Book.* Why revisit painful memories?

 Being the curmudgeon that I am, though, I have found myself reflecting on this mostly forgotten anniversary.
 In an ideal world I might have spent time preparing a carefully researched paper on the impact of the Orange Book on Liberal Democrat politics, but procrastination and other commitments got in the way.
 So what follows is more a personal reflection with an element of justification for why I am somewhat immune from the euphoria about the Lib Dem revival of 2024.